Miami Fishing Charters: Prices, Trip Types & Family Guide

 Miami’s best fishing months are December through June, with the peak offshore season running December through March for sailfish.
 Spring (March through May) adds mahi-mahi, and the summer months (June, July) are productive for tuna and wahoo before conditions deteriorate.

-August and September are months to avoid.
+- August and September: Avoid.
 Hurricane season peaks in this window, operators routinely reschedule or cancel, and the combination of rough seas and unpredictable weather makes booking high-risk.
-Most experienced travelers skip August and September entirely.
+Most experienced travelers skip these months entirely.

 Spring break (March and April) books out fast in Miami due to high tourism demand.
 If your dates fall in that window, book at least 6 weeks ahead.
 December and January for sailfish season also fill early, particularly the first three weeks of December.